+90 ‭212 639 27 77 info@pollion.net

 Transcreation and translation are both methods of adapting content for different languages and cultures, but they differ in their approach.

-The translation is the process of rendering text from one language into another language while retaining the meaning and intent of the original content.
+Translation is the process of rendering text from one language into another language while retaining the meaning and intent of the original content.
 An example of translation would be converting an English-language marketing brochure into French, ensuring that the translated brochure accurately conveys the original message in a way that is appropriate for a French-speaking audience.

 Transcreation, on the other hand, involves adapting the message or creative content in a way that is culturally relevant to the target audience while maintaining the intent of the original content.
 Transcreation may involve changing the text, images, or design elements of the content.
 An example of transcreation would be adapting a U.S. advertising campaign for a Chinese audience by altering the messaging, visuals, and cultural references to appeal to the Chinese market.